 This is one of the most important and overlooked issues when it comes to selecting a range.
 Here are the differences:

-Double ovens: A double oven, often found on luxury ranges, is just that — two ovens in one.
+Often found on luxury ranges, a double oven is just that — two ovens in one.
 Instead of a lower warming drawer, high-end ranges use that space for an extra, but smaller capacity, oven.
 Both ovens can be used at the same time, offering greater flexibility when cooking large meals or for saving energy when cooking smaller meals.
 Some top-of-the-line ranges have two oven cavities the same exact size.

 A. WiFi connectivity on both an electric or gas model makes it possible for you to remotely monitor and control your oven.
 Preheat your oven before leaving work so you can pop in dinner as soon as you get home.
 Or change your oven’s temperature from afar for recipes that call for varied cooking temperatures.
 Some ovens can even be diagnosed and handled over an app to minimize service calls.

 A. It helps to know the simplest definition of the word convection: the circulation or movement of warm and cool air.
 Convection ovens use fans to evenly circulate heat so food cooks faster and more uniformly.
 A traditional oven’s heat remains relatively still inside the oven cavity, creating pockets of air, which may result in unevenly cooked food.